instantwifi/appernetic-hugo-project/content/post/the-doors-are-open.md

 +++
 # The doors are open!
 We have been working around the clock to have our e-shop working, get an instruction video ready and build  a nicer front page.
 We hope we have managed to do that, you will be our judge.

+## Static website generators and Snipcart
 We built our website with our favorite website builder Appernetic that use the static website generator Hugo.
 To make the e-shop we have used Snipcart.com.
-We did some stupid newbie mistake with the api key, but after that everything worked out very smpt
+We did some stupid newbie mistake with the api key, but after that everything worked out very smooth.